Let me just say that the loneliness is acute.

 I am drinking alone.
 Which is suddenly as it should be and no longer a socially awkward indicator of a drinking problem or an apparently inevitable alcoholism.
 Now it is the unequivocally citizenly thing to do.
 I drink for mankind.
 Because, in theory, were it not for the modern quarantine I could otherwise be drinking with friends.
 But really, let’s be Saturday-night honest, I would still be here alone at my messy desk, the song rosining the cello bow, texting my pseudo-ex and drinking like Prohibition was back en vogue and I owned the only speakeasy.
 I’d still be sitting here researching what Fitzgerald really wrote during the Spanish influenza pandemic.
 And wondering if calling it “Spanish influenza” is as regressive and racist as calling Covid-19 “the Chinese virus.”

-An Italian virologist working in the UK pointed out that the virus and the disease are two separate and distinct entities.
+A few days before, I unexpectedly found myself in a meeting with an Italian virologist working in the UK.
+She pointed out that the virus and the disease are two separate and distinct entities.
 The scientists aren’t trying to fuck with us or cause confusion for fun with the nomenclature.
 The virus is actually named SARS Coronavirus 2 — they seem to write it as “SARS-CoV-2”.

 “Zelda and I have stocked up on red wine, whiskey, rum, vermouth, absinthe, white wine, sherry, gin, and lord, if we need it, brandy.
 Please pray for us.”